0xNirvana/Writeups/Brooklyn99/brooklyn99.md

 Steghide was not able to retrieve the data from the image, so we can try to do the same with `StegCracker`.
 If StegCracker is not present on your machine, it can be downloaded using the command `sudo apt install stegcracker`.

-We can pass on a wordlist as to StegCracker which it uses to attack the target file and if the wordlist is not passed on then it by default uses the rockyou.txt to attack the target file.
+We can pass on a wordlist to StegCracker which it uses to attack the target file and if the wordlist is not passed on then it by default uses the rockyou.txt to attack the target file.

 ```
 tester@kali:~/Downloads$ stegcracker brooklyn99.jpg